settnaing199/npm-package-test/README.md

   - Redis on Mac with HomeBrew:
     - At the terminal, `brew install redis`
     - start redis sever with `redis-server`
+    - default redis port is `localhost:6379`
-    - test if redis server is running with `redis-cli ping`
+    - ping your redis server to verify if it's running: `redis-cli ping`